Force over Distance: Chapter 15

 Loop 1, 0 minutes:

-Young opened his eyes to find Rush already up, hunched on the edge of the bed, fully dressed down to his boots.
-The scientist's hands were clamped down on the bedsheets.
-His eyes raked the walls in random, distressed patterns.
+Young woke to find Rush already up, hunched on the edge of the bed, fully dressed down to his boots.
+The scientist’s hands were clamped on the bedsheets.
+His eyes raked the walls in random patterns.
 The guy looked like he’d just dosed himself with amphetamines.

-Rush twisted to look at him, hair falling across his glasses, searching Young’s expression.
-“What time is it?”
-Rush asked, as if something critical depended on the answer.
+Rush twisted to look at him.
+His hair fell across his glasses as he searched Young’s expression.
+“What time is it?” he asked, as if something critical depended on the answer.

-Young looked at his watch, his brows knitting together.
+Young frowned at his watch.
 “Oh eight hundred and forty seven minutes.
 Why?”

 Rush stared at him expectantly.
 Like he was waiting on something.

-“Are you okay?”
-Young sat, shoving the bedcovers aside.
-“You don't look—”
+“You okay?”
+Young shoved the bedcovers aside.
+“You look a little—”

-“What's the last thing that you remember?”
+“What's the last thing you remember?”
 Rush demanded.

 “Falling asleep?”
 Young frowned at him.

 “Fuck.”
-Rush spit out the word and surged to his feet.
+Rush spit the word and surged to his feet.
 “Fuck.
 I'm going to murder them.”

-Rush shut his eyes, took a breath, then pulled his radio off his belt.
-“Eli,” he said, with a veneer of venomous courtesy.
-“Eli come in.”
+Rush shut his eyes, took a breath, and yanked his radio off his belt.
+“Eli,” he said, with a thin veneer of venomous courtesy, “Eli, come in.”
 The scientist waited less than one second before adding, “Eli, respond to me right now.”

-“Tell me you remember the last fifteen minutes,” Rush snapped.
+“Tell me you remember the last fifteen minutes,” Rush snarled.
 “Tell me you remember that device discharging.”

 “Umm,” Eli said slowly.
 “So, on the insanity scale?
-You're ranking a solid eight right now, just so you know.”
+You're ranking a solid eight right now.”

-//I'll second that.// Young tried to project calm into the agitated swirl of Rush's thoughts. //What’s going on?//
+//I'll second that.// Young projected his own calm into the agitated swirl of Rush's thoughts. //What’s going on?//

-Rush was staring at his radio like it’d personally betrayed him.
+Rush stared at his radio like it’d personally betrayed him.

 “Crazy or not, we could use your help though,” Eli said.
-“So get down here.”
+“Get down here.
+We’re six doors past the 3D Printer.
+On the right.”

-Rush sent him a series of mental images.
-Dale Volker.
-A device that looked like it had been built into metal table.
-Glowing blue glyphs.
-Rush’s hands buried in circuitry.
-A searing light.
-Young’s own quarters.
+The scientist sent him a series of mental images: Dale Volker; glowing blue glyphs; Rush’s hands buried in circuitry; a searing light; Young’s own quarters.

 //Was I supposed to understand that?//

 //We're operating in different frames of reference, you and I.// The scientist was beside himself.
-Young was hit with an aggressive, gridded, three-dimensional mental projection, which had moving objects passing through it. //T(b)-T(a) does not fucking equal T(b)’-T(a)'.//
+He hit Young with a gridded, three-dimensional mental projection, complete with moving spheres passing through it? //T(b)-T(a) does not fuckin’ equal T(b)’-T(a)’.//

-//We're NOT TEMPORALLY SYNCHRONIZED,// Rush continued, nearly hyperventilating.
-He seemed to be trying to calm himself down enough to explain whatever the problem was to Young. //Time is, evidently, a reversible coordinate, in the same manner as space and fucking Volker just reset everyone but me by roughly fifteen minutes.//
+//We're NOT TEMPORALLY SYNCHRONIZED,// Rush paced away a few steps, maybe trying to calm down.
+He looked like he was in danger of hyperventilating. //Time is, evidently, a reversible coordinate, in the same manner as space, and fucking Volker reset everyone but me by roughly fifteen minutes.// The scientist spun, paced back toward the bed, stopped, because his feet were a wreck, then, like he couldn’t help himself, turned and paced away again.

-//Not making sense?
-Did I stop speaking English?
-I'm so happy we're linked and we can't fucking separate.//
+“Not making sense?
+DID I STOP SPEAKING ENGLISH?
+I'm so happy we're linked and can't fucking separate.”

-Young looked dubiously at the other man. //Look, you've been under a lot of stress lately, I know it probably seems to you like—//
+“You've been under a lot of stress lately.
+I know it probably seems to you like—”

 “Give me your watch and let's go.”
 The scientist held out his hand.
 “You're wasting time.”

-Young slowly unbuckled his watch from his wrist.
+Slowly, against his better judgment, Young unbuckled his watch from his wrist.

-“Come on, come on—this is intolerable.”
-The scientist tried to snap his fingers, but was prevented by the wrist braces he wore.
+“Come on, come on; this is intolerable.”
+The scientist tried to snap his fingers, but didn’t have much luck, given the wrist braces he wore.

-//So was this you?// Young shot at Rush, edging closer to the scientist. //Did you turn this thing on in the last loop, or whatever we're calling this?//
+//So was this you?// Young edged closer to Rush and felt his headache dial itself back a notch. //Did you turn this thing on in the last loop, or whatever we're calling this?//

 “Sergeant?”
 Young asked.

-Before Young could respond, he felt Rush's attention snap to Greer, a wave of relief flooding through their link.
-“Sergeant,” Rush called, leaning out from behind the device.
+Rush's attention snapped to Greer and a wave of relief flooded their link.
+“Sergeant.”
+The scientist leaned out from behind the device.
 “You remember what happened?”

-“I do,” Greer confirmed grimly.
+“I do,” Greer confirmed.
 “Thought I was the only one.”

 “Here.”
-Rush tossed Greer the watch he had borrowed from Young.
+Rush tossed Greer the watch he’d borrowed from Young.
 “We need to determine two things: how long the loop is, and whether we can effect lasting changes other than to this machine.
-Do you have a knife?”
+D’you have a knife?”

 Greer glanced at Young.